kronebone/Cold-Room/README.md

 # Cold-Room
-Uses raspberry pi sensehat, for use in climate controlled server room.
+Uses raspberry pi sensehat and flask.
+For use in a small climate controlled server room.

-Server room overheated, this is meant to send a text alert using Twilio if temperature goes up too high.
+-Displays scrolling temp every minute, with color to indicate temp range.
-Utilizes the sensors and leds from the sensehat.
+-Simple web based stats using flask

-10/2017 Basic webview added, webview still WIP
+-Text alert using twilio if temp reaches certain level -Work in progress